venkat1707/anz-hybrid-labs/Guide/_index.md

 #### Module overview

 Change Tracking and Inventory is an built-in Azure service, provided by Azure Automation.
-The old version uses the Log Analytics agent, while the new (preview) version uses the Azure Monitor Agent (AMA).
+The old version uses the Log Analytics agent, while the newer version uses the Azure Monitor Agent (AMA).

 #### Prerequisites